jdibenes/hl2ss/README.md

 - Ocassionally, the application might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
 See https://github.com/microsoft/HoloLens2ForCV/issues/142.
 - Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens 2 OS.
 See https://github.com/microsoft/HoloLens2ForCV/issues/133.
 - The RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.
-- The Python scripts might freeze under some configurations.
-See https://github.com/PyAV-Org/PyAV/issues/978 and https://github.com/opencv/opencv/issues/21952 for details and workarounds.
 - Building for x86 and x64 (HoloLens emulator), and ARM is not supported.

 ## Build from source and deploy